Checkio-Game-Missions/checkio-empire-broken-report/info/story.md

-We used to mark all ingots in cargo.
-And all have been nice.
+We've started using a consistent numbering system to mark all the ingots in are cargo deliveries, and everything ahas worked nicely.
-But today daily report is broken.
+Except for this morning.
+Our reporting systems have crashed and we need to find a way to fix them.